 An address anomaly is an illogical address whose location does not conform to Washington, DC's addressing standards and/or addressing grid system.
-Most of the address anomalies have been 'grandfathered' into the MAR.
-All address anomalies shall be documented in the Address Anomalies Report, excluding U.S. military bases/installations.
+These address anomalies have been 'grandfathered' into the MAR.
+All address anomalies shall be documented in the Address Anomalies Report, excluding those anomalies located on military bases and installations.